-Functionally relevant traits affect an organism's performance which in turn should influence its fitness (Arnold, 1983).
-Therefore, studies that test hypotheses of phenotypeperformance associations in the wild can provide insights into how natural selection shapes functional traits (Irschick & Garland, 2001).
-In the case of fishes, body shape is known to be related to swimming performance (Ingley et al., 2014; Ingley et al., 2016; Oufiero et al., 2011).
+Functionally relevant traits affect an organism's performance, which in turn should influence its fitness (Arnold, 1983).
+Therefore, studies that test hypotheses of phenotype-performance associations in the wild can provide insights into how natural selection shapes functional traits (Irschick and Garland, 2001).
+In fishes, body shape is related to swimming performance (Oufiero et al., 2011; Ingley et al., 2014, 2016).
 Among swimming modes, steady swimming (cruising) involves constant-speed locomotion in a straight line and is commonly employed by fishes in activities such as searching for food (which may be limiting or patchily distributed) or mates (Langerhans, 2010).
-Functional morphology theory predicts that cruising should typically be enhanced by more streamlined body shapes, which can be achieved via a deep/wide anterior body tapering to a shallow/narrow caudal peduncle (Langerhans & Reznick, 2009; Tokić & Yue, 2012).
-Experimental work, such as that in the livebearing fish Gambusia affinis, has demonstrated that more streamlined individuals in fact have greater steady-swimming performance, showing increased endurance (Langerhans, 2009b).
+Functional morphology theory predicts that cruising ought typically to be enhanced by more streamlined body shapes, which can be achieved via a deep/wide anterior body tapering to a shallow/narrow caudal peduncle (Langerhans and Reznick, 2009; Tokić and Yue, 2012).
+Experimental work, such as that in the livebearing fish Gambusia affinis, has demonstrated that more streamlined individuals in fact have better steady-swimming performance, showing increased endurance (Langerhans, 2009b).